-- Open the SmartArt Graphic dialog box, choose the List category, and then choose Vertical Box List (second graphic in the second row). - 5.
+- 1. Open W10-A1-MexCity from your Word Chapter 10 folder and save it as: W10-A1-MexCityRevised - 2.
+Position the insertion point at the end of the document. - 3.
+Attempt to insert a SmartArt graphic and then use the Convert command in Backstage view to convert the document to Word 2019 format. - 4.
+Open the SmartArt Graphic dialog box and then choose the List category and the Vertical Box List (second graphic, second row). - 5.
 Open the Type Your Text Here pane and add this text at the bullet points: - History - Economy - Climate - 6.
 Close the text pane and then resize the graphic to about half its original size. - 7.
 Use the Save As command and navigate to your Word Chapter 10 folder. - 8.
-Choose Word 97-2003 Document (.doc) from the Save as Type list and then click Save.

-When the Compatibility Checker opens, notice that the SmartArt graphic will be converted to an object that can't be edited.
-You may want to edit the object in the future, so you will prevent the conversion.

-9. Click Cancel.
+Choose Word 97-2003 Document from the Save as Type list and click Save.
+When the Compatibility Checker opens, notice that the SmartArt graphic will be converted into an object that can't be edited.
+You may want to edit the object in the future, so you will prevent the conversion. - 9.
+Click Cancel.